XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Added example using saliency to qualitatively compare two object detection models.

+* Updated SimilarityScoring example to use new high-level image similarity saliency interface.

 Interfaces

 * Added new high-level interface for black-box object detector saliency,